ishreyasr/ml_shrey/README.md

 # Shreyas

+**Transforming complex ML algorithms into simple, one-line imports**

-A collection of 9 lab programs by Shreyas, packaged as a Python library.
+A collection of algorithms by Shreyas, packaged as a Python library

 **Portfolio:** [https://shreyuse.vercel.app/](https://shreyuse.vercel.app/)

+---

 ## Installation